DanyangDai/R-Markdown-Talk---Rladies-Melbourne-/README.md

 Slides are accessible in this website
 <https://rmarkdown-rladiesmelbourne.netlify.app>.

-To download the demonstration for this talk:
+To download the demonstration for this talk (please install the usethis package before run this code)

 ``` r
 usethis::use_course("https://github.com/DanyangDai/rladies-melbourne-rmarkdown/archive/demo.zip")